L.M. Marlowe | The Institutional Reformation™

 Nixon aide John Ehrlichman, in 1994:

-“We knew we couldn’t make it illegal to be either against the war or Black, but by getting the public to associate the hippies with marijuana and Blacks with heroin, and then criminalizing both heavily, we could disrupt those communities.
+“We knew we couldn’t make it illegal to be either against the war or Black, but by getting the public to associate the hippies with marijuana and Blacks with heroin.
+Then criminalizing both heavily, we could disrupt those communities.
 We could arrest their leaders, raid their homes, break up their meetings, and vilify them night after night on the evening news.
 Did we know we were lying about the drugs?
 Of course we did.”

 The War on Drugs has cost over $1 trillion since 1971.
 It has not reduced drug use.
 It has extracted $1 trillion from targeted communities.